f1sty/jexyll/README.md

 ## Description

-Static site generator writen on Elixir inspired by Jekyll.
+Static site generator written on Elixir inspired by Jekyll.

 For now support *EEx nested in Markdown* parsing, just basic implementation.
 See examples directory for further clues.